 However, this test remains positive even in people who have cleared the virus from their body.
 (The antibodies remain even if the virus has gone.)
 Also, it can take up to six months for the antibody test to become positive after a person has first been infected, as the body may take a while to make these antibodies.
 So, a negative test does not necessarily rule out a recently acquired infection.
-A repeat test in a few months may be advised in some people who have recently been at risk of catching hepatitis C.
+And a positive test does not mean you have chronic hepatitis C. A repeat test in a few months may be advised in some people who have recently been at risk of catching hepatitis C.

 Assessing the severity of the infection

 If you are found to have virus present then other tests may be advised to check on the extent of inflammation or damage to the liver.
 For example:

 - Blood tests called liver function tests.
 These measure the activity of chemicals (enzymes) and other substances made in the liver.
 This gives a general guide as to whether the liver is inflamed and how well it is working.
 See the separate leaflet called Liver Function Tests.
 Other blood tests will also be done for various reasons.
 For example, tests to check for other illnesses which can be passed on in the same way, such as HIV or hepatitis B. Also tests of other functions of the liver, such as the ability of blood to clot properly, and levels of iron stores.

 - A fibroscan - this is a special scan that tests the stiffness of the liver.
 This gives an indication of the amount of scarring of the liver.

 - Other tests may be done if cirrhosis or other complications develop.